AlexOluwaseyi/AlexOluwaseyi/README.md

 - 👀 I’m currently into graphics designs and cinematography but I am interested and want to go into Full stack web & software development
 - 🌱 I’m currently learning BSV Blockchain with NITDANigeria
 - 💞️ I’m looking for mentors on JS, Python, and web3
-- 📫 How to reach me @Alex_Oluwaseyi on Twitter or Oluwaseyi Akintola on LinkedIn
+- 📫 Reach me on Twitter - @Alex_Oluwaseyi and Oluwaseyi Akintola on LinkedIn

 <!---
 AlexOluwaseyi/AlexOluwaseyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.